Sir John Smyth, 1st Baronet

 Brigadier Sir John George Smyth, 1st Baronet, VC, MC, PC (24 October 1893 – 26 April 1983), often known as Jackie Smyth, was a British Indian Army officer and a Conservative Member of Parliament.
+During WWII, he led a unit in France and during the evacuation of Dunkirk, and in the Burma campaign.
 Although a recipient of the Victoria Cross, his military career ended in controversy.

 Early life and education

 Smyth was born in 1893 in Teignmouth, Devon, the son of William John Smyth (1869–1893), a member of the Indian Civil Service, and Lilian May Clifford.
 His grandfather was Army officer Henry Smyth, who was the second son of John Henry Smyth (1780–1822), of Heath Hall, Wakefield, Yorkshire, a Whig MP for Cambridge University (1812–1822) and Lady Elizabeth Anne FitzRoy, daughter of George FitzRoy, 4th Duke of Grafton.
 His great-uncle John George Smyth was an MP for the City of York.

 Smyth was educated at Dragon School, Repton, and the Royal Military College, Sandhurst.

 Military career

 After passing out from Sandhurst, Smyth was commissioned as a second lieutenant on the unattached list for the British Indian Army on 24 August 1912, and was commissioned into the 15th Ludhiana Sikhs on 5 November 1913.
 He was promoted to lieutenant on 24 November 1914, three months after the outbreak of the First World War.

 He was 21 years old, and a lieutenant in the 15th Ludhiana Sikhs, 3rd (Lahore) Division, Indian Army during the First World War, when his actions earned him the Victoria Cross (VC).
 In June 1915, Smyth was awarded the VC, the United Kingdom's highest award for bravery in combat.
 The citation for this award, published in the London Gazette read:

 As well as Smyth's VC, the Indian Distinguished Service Medal was posthumously awarded to the men killed during this incident.
 Smyth was also awarded the Russian Order of St. George, Fourth Class, in 1915, and was promoted to captain on 24 August 1916.

 Smyth continued his war service in Egypt and on the North-West Frontier.